Topoxte: Burials

 Burial 19 was found in the southern part of Topoxte island, under the platform supporting Building A. The burial consists of two individuals and two additional skulls.
 Both individuals are adult males of between 17 and 25 years of age, with offerings consisting of a shell and various pieces of worked stone including flint, limestone and jasper.
 The entire burial has been dated to the Protoclassic (AD 0–250).

 Burial 20 was located in a system of artificial caves in the southern part of the island, near Building A. It consists of an adult of indeterminate age and gender associated with a great deal of mixed rubbish.
 The remains date to the Protoclassic.

 Burial 21 was found under the temple at the summit of Building C when archaeologists investigated a looters' tunnel.
 It dates to the Postclassic and was an adult male aged between 35 and 50 years of age, lying horizontally with an east–west orientation.
 There were few graves goods recovered, a monochrome vessel with a lid containing three small pieces of jade, a piece of quartz crystal, a shell bead and some pieces of turquoise.

-Burial 22 is a collection of disarticulated longbones, belonging to a young child of between 2½ to 4 years old, buried at the base of a stela on the third tier of Building C.
+Burial 22 is a collection of disarticulated longbones, belonging to a young child of between 2½ and 4 years old, buried at the base of a stela on the third tier of Building C.

 Burial 23 was found inserted into the east side of the third tier of Building C. The burial was contained in a cist, with the remains aligned north–south.
 The skull was missing and the burial had no associated grave goods.
 The remains belonged to an adult female of between 23 and 30 years of age and date to the Postclassic.

 Burial 24 was excavated between Buildings C and D, to the north of Stela 4 and Altar 4.
 The bones are those of an adult of unknown gender between 17 and 25 years old.
 The remains had a flint knife under the lower spine and date to the Postclassic.

 Burial 25 consists of dispersed human bones of both sexes, scattered on an artificial terrace to the east of Building H and surrounded by residential buildings.
 The remains have been dated to the Postclassic but could be a Late Preclassic burial disturbed at a later date.

 Burial 26 was found on the southern shore of Topoxte island.
 The remains are those of an infant aged between 2 and 5 years old.
 The bones were contained within an urn and the burial is dated to the Postclassic.